 2018-2019 International Legal Studies Courses and Reading Groups by Subject

-HLS students may draw on the more than 400 offerings at the Law School, including more than 100 courses and reading groups in which international, comparative, or foreign law plays an important role.
+HLS students may draw on the more than 400 offerings at the Law School, including more than 90 courses, seminars and reading groups in which international, comparative, or foreign law plays an important role.
 Scores of students also take part in law clinics focused on international matters.
 Many courses reach far beyond the pages of a casebook and provide students opportunities to learn about issues in unique and powerful ways.

 - Comparative Digital Privacy (Professor of Practice Urs Gasser) is an interactive seminar in which students examine the latest developments in online privacy law, with a focus on business data and consumer privacy.
 Students will utilize case studies and investigate emerging issue areas, and identify and discuss future scenarios for online privacy in the globalized economy.